smalluban/neck/README.md

 Neck is a library that adds number of features to Backbone.js:

-* Two way data-binding between controller and view
+* Events driven two way data-binding between controller and view (no dirty checking)
+* Simple dependeny injection module working with CommonJS out of the box
+* Templating working with any JavaScript template engine
-* Over a dozen helpers creating view logic:
+* Over a dozen helpers for view logic:
     * collections/lists management
     * showing/hiding elements
     * triggering events
     * routing (by refrencing and url based) to nested views (working like Android Activity Stack)
     * and more...
-* Simple dependeny injection module working with CommonJS out of the box

 ## Overview

-Neck library is inspired (in convention and code) by frameworks [Angular](http://angularjs.org/) and [Batman](http://batmanjs.org/), mainly for data-binding process.
-Neck only extends Backbone.js framework functionality.
+Library is inspired (in convention and code) by frameworks [Angular](http://angularjs.org/) and [Batman](http://batmanjs.org/).
+Neck is not separete framework.
+It extends Backbone.js framework functionality.
 You can use it with many other plug-ins and libraries created for Backbone.js.

 Simple todo application could looks like this: